 No business comes without its fair share of IT headaches.
 Computers crash, printers stop printing and the WIFI drops the connection.
 All minor issues that any IT department can quickly fix.
 However, it’s very easy to spot these issues and you will almost immediately about them.
 So what happens when a piece of software or a system you use, isn’t technically broken, it is just a complete nightmare for employees to use.

 Poor systems are massively affecting businesses and will frustrate even the calmest of employees.
 The issues you know about you can fix, however, what about the issues you aren’t aware of?
 In particular the various HR software you use across your whole business.

-You may be thinking, “Absolutely not, everything we use is perfect, why am I even reading this post!”
-Well before you stop reading, take a minute to think.
+Now some of you may be thinking, “Nope, I have never had a single complaint about any of our HR systems, everything works fine”.
+Well before you give up and stop reading, take a minute to think.
 Just because you don’t think there is a problem, doesn’t mean there isn’t one.

 “Ah why won’t this just work”

 “How do I even do this, it doesn’t work, why won’t it just do as it’s told”